This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Late October to early November is the season for both persimmons and pomegranates, which we received in our CSA box this week.
+Late October to early November is the season for both persimmons and pomegranates, which make them an excellent addition to any festive autumn meal.
 You can get them at most supermarkets, but if you live anywhere near where they are grown, it’s best to get them at a local farmer’s market.

 Pomegranates are an outstanding source of Vitamins C, K and folate, and a good source of potassium, phosphorus and manganese.
 They are also loaded with polyphenol antioxidants which help protect against heart disease and other chronic illnesses.